 03-01-1963 Bryan Batt – Born in New Orleans, Louisiana.
 He is an American actor best known for his role in the AMC series Mad Men.
 Primarily a theater actor, he has had a number of roles in movies and television as well.
 In 2005, Batt told Playbill that he used to worry about the effect of coming out had on his career: “When I played the lead in Sunset Blvd., the movie Jeffrey, where I played a gay role, [I] was coming out, and I was petrified.
 Back then, every agent told you that if you want to play a straight role, you don’t come out.
 This was before Ellen [DeGeneres] came out.
 But now I couldn’t give a rat’s ass.
 It’s normal to be gay.”
 Batt lives with his partner, Tom Cianfichi, an event planner.
 They have been together more than 21 years.

-03-01-1966 Don Lemon – Born in Baron Rouge, Louisiana.
-He is a CNN reporter and news anchor, best known as the host of the prime-time CNN Newsroom, based in New York.
-He currently is the co-host of CNN Tonight.
+03-01-1966 Don Lemon – Born in Baton Rouge, Louisiana.
+He was a CNN reporter and news anchor, best known as the host of the prime-time CNN Newsroom, based in New York.
+He was the co-host of CNN Tonight.
+In 2023 he was fired by CNN.
 In his memoir, Transparent, Lemon came out as gay and discusses colorism, (term coined by Alice Walker in 1982 based on skin color alone), in the black community, and the sexual abuse he suffered as a child.
 It was not until he was thirty that he told his mother of the sexual abuse he suffered as a child.

 03-01-1971 Thomas Adès – Born in London.
 England.
 He is a British composer, pianist, and conductor.
 In 2006, he entered a civil partnership with Israeli filmmaker, Tal Rosner.
 Their civil union was later terminated.
 He was made Britten Professor of Composition at the Royal Academy of Music.
 In 2010, he was appointed foreign member of the Royal Swedish Academy of Music.
 On October 8, 2015, Adès was elected into the Board of Directors of the European Academy of Music Theatre.
 He is openly gay.